Privacy Notice

 Information we collect when you use our application service

+If we are assisting you in completing an application form in the process of applying to a university then we may need to record all or some of the information you will be providing in your application.
 In addition, we may ask you for documents supporting your application, including but not limited to; biodata page passport, bank statements, affidavit of financial support, reference letters, sponsorship letters, government funding letters, statement of purpose, study permit / copy of visa, translations and payroll receipts.
-This information will be held securely in accordance with the UK's GDPR requirements, and will only be used in order to submit your application.
+This information will be held securely in accordance with the UK's GDPR & the Data Usage & Access Act 2025 (DUAA) requirements, and will only be used in order to submit your application.

 Information obtained from third parties

-Application and enrolment support
+Application and enrollment support

-In order to provide you with support when applying for a university and all the subsequent stages to enrolling, the university may provide us with information in relation to the status of your application, which we will be able to share with you.
+In order to provide you with support when applying for a university place and all the subsequent stages to enrolling, the university may provide us with information in relation to the status of your application, which we will be able to share with you.

 If you ask us for information in relation to your submitted application, we may contact the university to get that information, which they will then provide to us.
 We will be able to share that information with you.